Rare Things for a Rare Life

 Blackhawk

-After giving his report to Earl Gaelib Melazera, Blackhawk had been detained for several hours to amuse his lord.
-Then, Blackhawk had left Lorness Castle, gloomy and gritting his teeth, avoiding anyone that might recognize him.
-Melazera had been asleep when he left.
+After giving report to Earl Gaelib Melazera, bent over one knee, Blackhawk was detained for several hours to amuse his lord.
+Once Melazera fell asleep from various intoxicants, Blackhawk slipped away.
+He left Lorness Castle, gloomy and gritting his teeth, avoiding anyone that might recognize him.
+It had been four years since he was last summoned to the earl’s chamber.

-The sergeant sitting beside him annoyed him with his chatter, but Blackhawk remained pleasant.
+The sergeant sitting beside him annoyed him with his inane chatter, but Blackhawk remained pleasant, nodding and answering the man’s attempts at conversation politely.
+Melazera had trained him in every artifice, one way or the other.
 He ordered another ale.

 Melazera sent him away four years ago to become a soldier.
 His lord made it clear that no one should know that Melazera had raised Blackhawk.
 North Fort was two weeks east of Lorness.
-Yet, there was a knowing deep into his flesh that he must always please his lord to stay alive.
-His reach was boundless.
-Every morning, he suppressed a shiver; his lord’s presence never left him.
+Yet, even while there, he knew deep into his flesh that he must always please his lord to stay alive.
+His lord was all powerful, his reach boundless.
+Every morning, he suppressed a shiver; the earl’s presence never left him.

-When the sergeant had offered the debt collection assignment, Blackhawk shrugged and accepted.
-By the next new moon he’d be expected to present himself to his new billet at High Keep.
-It only took two weeks to get there.
-Broke and with no better opportunity before reporting, he’d followed Jonsun out the door.
-What else would he do with his time?
+He explained the requirements and Blackhawk accepted with a shrug.
+By the next new moon, he’d present himself to his new billet at High Keep.
+It would only take two weeks to get there—that gave him two weeks to spare.
+Broke and with no better opportunity before reporting, he’d followed Sergeant Jonsun out the door.
+What else would he do with his time, except waste his small pouch of baden?

-The purpose of a military presence, even a small one like this, was to impress the threat of force.
-Force made things run more smoothly.
+The purpose of a military presence, even a small one, was to project the threat of force.
+Force made things run with efficiency.

 Blackhawk’s gaze softened as he observed her slow shuffle towards him, the embodiment of matronly charm.
 Before he could respond, however, she stumbled and fell, scattering the contents.